 District 622 Health Services

 Research has shown that students with an optimal level of wellness are more receptive to the learning process.
-Therefore, North St. Paul-Maplewood-Oakdale health service staff strive to create an environment that promotes and supports student achievement, health, and well-being.
+Therefore, North St. Paul-Maplewood-Oakdale health services staff strive to create an environment that promotes and supports student achievement, health, and well-being.

 The primary goals of health services are to minimize or eliminate health-related barriers to learning and assist students to be self-sufficient in managing their health care within age-appropriate expectations.
-To accomplish this, health services staff, as a part of the school team, strive to:
+To accomplish this, health services staff, as part of the school team, strive to:

 - Promote student wellness

 - Assess and communicate student health concerns through referral to parents/guardians

 The model of health services in ISD 622 uses a combination of Baccalaureate degree Registered Nurses (BSNs), Licensed Practical Nurses, and Associate degree Registered Nurses (LPNs/ARNs).

 - LPNs/ARNs perform direct care in the health office for ill and injured students, administer prescribed medication, and carry out delegated nursing activities performed under BSN supervision.

 - BSNs are responsible for coordinating and managing the health needs of individual students during the school day as well as promoting health and safety for all students at a given site.
 They also provide training, delegation, and supervision to the LPNs/ARNs.

 - The Health Services Supervisor is a Licensed School Nurse who oversees the health services department.
 This nurse is responsible for creating and reviewing health-related policies and procedures, quality assurance, staffing, and responding to crises.